THE DOVER WAR MEMORIAL PROJECT

 Charles Rogers was a Signal Boatswain on HMS Glorious.
 He died on 8 June 1940, when the Glorious had taken part in a mission to evacuate troops from Norway.
 She was sunk around 6pm in a sustained attack by the battle cruiser Scharnhorst

-Charles was the "wonderful and adorable" only son of Mr and Mrs Frank Rogers, from the The Admiral Harvey, Bridge Street, and only brother to Ivy (married to Sydney?).
-He is commemorated on the Plymouth Naval memorial.
-Panel 36, Column 2
+Described as the "wonderful and adorable" only son of Mr and Mrs Rogers, Charles is commemorated on the Plymouth Naval memorial, panel 36, column 2.

 "Adored son and brother ...
 Always in our thoughts.
 So sadly missed"